Chronic Care Management in Florida.

 CCM billing in Florida.

 CCM uses federally standardized CPT codes with uniform reimbursement across Florida.
-Florida Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+Florida Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 CCM services, first 20 min of clinical staff time per month